syncfusion-content/maui-docs/MAUI/UIKit/GettingStarted.md

    ![Visual Studio Ui Kit Resources](UI-Kit-images/Essential_UIKit_Nuget_Packages.png)
    ![Visual Studio Ui Kit Resources](UI-Kit-images/Essential_UIKit_ClassFiles.png)

-## How to render the added page
+## How to Render the Added Page?

-In a MAUI demo application, to set the added page as the start-up page, you must define it in the App.xaml.cs file.
-For example, if you added the Login with Social Icon Page, you should invoke the page as shown in the following code:
+In a MAUI demo application, to set the added page as the startup page, you need to define it in the **App.xaml.cs** file.
+For instance, if you’ve added the **Login with Social Icon Page**, you can set it as the startup page using the following code snippet:

 {% highlight xaml %}

-MainPage=new SampleFormsApplication.Views.Forms.LoginWithSocialIcon();
+MainPage=new LoginWithSocialIcon();

 {% endhighlight %}